nixworks/public/news/2008/02/24/80th-academy-awards-marion-cotillard-wins-the-academy-award-for-best-actress-for-her-portrayal-of-edith-piaf-in-la-vie-en-rose-while-d.md

 ### [2008-02-24](/news/2008/02/24/index.md)

-#  80th Academy Awards:.
-Marion Cotillard wins the Academy Award for Best Actress for her portrayal of dith Piaf in "La Vie en rose", while Daniel Day-Lewis takes home the Academy Award for Best Actor for his role in "There Will Be Blood".
+#  80th Academy Awards:: Marion Cotillard wins the Academy Award for Best Actress for her portrayal of dith Piaf in "La Vie en rose", while Daniel Day-Lewis takes home the Academy Award for Best Actor for his role in "There Will Be Blood".

 No Country For Old Men scoops four awards on the film industry&#039;s night of nights.